 - Some medical conditions like cancer, uncontrollable diabetes show bleeding gums even for less amount of deposits

 - New toothbrush – can cause trauma to the gums and cause bleeding.

 - New flossing techniques – can cause bleeding due to trauma

-- Pregnancy gingivitis – In the gestation period of 9months there is bleeding from gums even when less amounts of deposits are present.
+- Pregnancy gingivitis – In the gestation period of 9months, there is bleeding from gums even when fewer amounts of deposits are present.
 It resolves after delivery.

 - Puberty gingivitis – It occurs during the first few months of puberty due to hormonal changes.
 It resolves on maintaining good oral hygiene and after few months of puberty.

 - Other causes – Vitamin C deficiency, Vitamin K deficiency, blood cancers